 Vegetarian Month

-The History Of Vegetarian Month
+The History of Vegetarian Month

 Vegetarians exclude meat, poultry, seafood, and fish from their diet, but some vegetarians may consume dairy products such as cheese, milk, or eggs.
-On the other hand, vegans exclude all meat and animal products from their diets — including cheese, milk, and eggs.
+On the other hand, vegans exclude all meat and animal products from their diets—including cheese, milk, and eggs.

 Fun Facts About Vegetarianism

-We thought that we’d include a section on vegetarianism facts that we think everyone will appreciate.
-We uncovered the following facts while we were doing research on the subject.
+We thought we’d include a section on vegetarianism facts that we think everyone will appreciate.
+We uncovered the following facts while doing research on the subject.
 We think that it rounds out this article nicely and gives our readers a better idea of what makes vegetarianism something worth checking out.

-• A vegetarian diet leads to lower levels of obesity, reduced risk of heart disease, and lower blood pressure readings.
+• A vegetarian diet leads to lower levels of obesity, a reduced risk of heart disease, and lower blood pressure readings.

 • Studies have shown that a vegetarian diet could feed more people worldwide than meat-based diets.